×

 Sound Forge is very much a “quick” audio editor, with the basic version only supporting a single track of audio at a time.
 It is best for small, swiftly moving projects.
 Think of it as a more comprehensive version of Audacity.
 It’s great for beginners and people who regularly do short projects.
 It has plenty of features and even supports video files!

-Sound Forge (all versions) does support video playback.
+Sound Forge (all versions) does not support video playback.

 Studio ONE Artist